MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Disable-NetFirewallHyperVRule.md

 PS C:\> Disable-NetFirewallHyperVRule -PolicyStore ActiveStore
 ```

-This retrieves all of the Hyper-V firewall rules in the active store, which is a collection of all the policy stores that apply to the computer, and disables all of them.
+This example retrieves all the Hyper-V firewall rules in the active store, which is a collection of all the policy stores that apply to the computer, and disables all of them.

 ### EXAMPLE 2
 ```
 PS C:\> Disable-NetFirewallHyperVRule -DisplayName 'MyServerIPBlock'
 ```

-This retrieves all of the Hyper-V firewall rules with DisplayName 'MyServerIPBlock' and disables the rules.
+This example retrieves all the Hyper-V firewall rules with DisplayName 'MyServerIPBlock' and disables the rules.

 ## PARAMETERS